Norman Bettison

-Sir Norman George Bettison, QPM (born 3 January 1956) is a British former police officer and the former Chief Constable of West Yorkshire Police.
+Sir Norman George Bettison, QPM (born 3 January 1956) is a British former police officer and the former Chief Constable of Merseyside Police and West Yorkshire Police.
 He resigned in October 2012 amidst controversy about his role in the Hillsborough disaster, in which he was involved in the implementation of a cover-up of police errors.
 He remained the subject of an Independent Police Complaints Commission (IPCC) investigation, and was charged on the 28 June 2017 with four counts of misconduct in public office.
 The case was dropped on 21 August 2018.
 Bettison's own book Hillsborough Untold (2016) contains his version of events.

 Early life

 Bettison was born in Rotherham, West Riding of Yorkshire, on 3 January 1956, the son of George Bettison, a steelworker, and Betty Heathcote.
 He married Patricia Favell in Rotherham in 1976.

 Bettison said that he attended football matches as a spectator from time to time, following Sheffield Wednesday.
 He described his experience as a 14-year-old boy watching Sheffield Wednesday vs. Manchester City on 22 April 1970 from the Leppings Lane terraces at Hillsborough stadium: